pwtail/vinyl_prev/README.md

 **Further development**

-I really don't think that such project (adding async capabilities to django) should be developed as a personal project.
+I don't think that such a project (adding async capabilities to django) should be developed as a personal project.
 It is not, it's actually further development of django.
 So the author will probably do the development as an employee of a company that uses django extensively.